andresoviedo/ascii-editor/README.md

 Still to be implement (in order of priority)
 ============================================

+- improve connectors (reposition connector when its crossing the box)
+- draw lines
 - import ASCII
 - cut / copy / paste
 - trim to export (remove unnecessary lines, columns)
 - export indented (so it can be copied then to README.md files - should start with 4 spaces)
-- implement box connectors (lines, arrows)
 - make size of canvas configurable / resizable
 - undo / redo